xma711/notebook/programming/python/common_knowledge/README.md

 This is actually called positional arguments, which are much similar to the arguments in c programming.

-with default value (in fact this is called a keyword):
+With default value (in fact this is called a keyword):

 def shout (phrase = 'Yipee!'):